adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 development names.

-For production glyph names, names that are used in shipping font files, the specification is set by the Postscript and Type 1 specifications, which define what is expected by existing PostScript interpreters.
+For production glyph names, names that are used in shipping font files, the specification is set by the PostScript and Type1 specifications, which define what is expected by existing PostScript interpreters.
 These limitations are as follows.